stasolsh/AWS_resources_in_Terraform/README.md

-Here are an elementary examples of AWS resources created by Terraform
+Here are elementary examples of AWS resources created by Terraform
 ====

 ## List of resources: